 This option controls the trade-off of executable size versus the need to retain object files in order to debug.
-For dwarf, use -xs=no to keep the executable small but depend on the object files.
-For stabs, use -xs or -xs=yes to avoid dependence on the object files at the cost of a larger executable.
+Use -xs=no to keep the executable small but depend on the object files.
 This option has almost no effect on dbx performance or the runtime per formance of the program.